Switching your print on demand supplier? Get in touch with us here

 t-shirt design and printing

 With a final design and a chosen shirt, you can begin placing the design on your garment.
 There are a few design placements with print on demand, from basic placements like the front and back of a t-shirt to the left sleeve and right sleeve of a t-shirt.
-You can also place a design as an outer label on the high-upper back of a t-shirt or as an inner label to replace a shirt tag.
+You can also place a design as an outer label on the high-upper back of print t-shirts or as an inner label to replace the shirt’s tag.

-Once your design is placed where you want it on a t-shirt, your print on demand provider can work their magic!
+Once your own designs are placed where you want them on a t-shirt, your print on demand provider can work their magic!
 Your POD supplier will be responsible for t-shirt printing, packaging, shipping, and delivery — you just need to insert a mailing address!
 Your finished shirt will reach you (or the end recipient) in a few days.
 It’s as simple as that to print a custom shirt at home!

 Create your own custom t-shirt with Gelato

 Say goodbye to messy fabric paint and clumsy iron-on designs.
-With print on demand, it’s never been easier to print a custom shirt from home.
+With print on demand, it’s never been easier to print custom shirts at home.
 To recap, all you need to do is brainstorm design ideas, choose a print on demand provider, create your design, and select a shirt to place your creation on.
 Your print on demand provider will handle the rest; you don’t have to lift a finger!

 If you want to begin printing custom shirts from home, partner with a print on demand provider known for high-quality products, fair pricing, and exceptional shipping and delivery.
 At Gelato, our print on demand services extend across numerous apparel options — from t-shirts to tote bags and everything in between — and can even include complementary stationery and home décor.